MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/projectCommon/projectServiceAutomation/TransactionConnection.md

 ---
-title: TransactionConnection - Common Data Model | Microsoft Docs
+title: TransactionConnection in projectServiceAutomation - Common Data Model | Microsoft Docs
 description: System entity used to establish connections between the cost, unbilled revenue, and billed revenue components of a transaction as they happen.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Transaction Connection
+# Transaction Connection in projectServiceAutomation

 System entity used to establish connections between the cost, unbilled revenue, and billed revenue components of a transaction as they happen.